ekazaev/route-composer/README.md

 }
 ```

-`FinderPolicy` here is an enum that explains `FinderWithPolicy` how it should iterate through the stack
+`SearchOptions` here is an enum that explains `SearchOptionsFinder` how it should iterate through the stack.
+See documentation.
-* `allStackUp` - start to search from `UIWindow`'s root view controller and go up through the stack by all presented view controllers.
-* `allStackDown` - start to search from topmost presented view controller and go down through the stack by all presenting view controllers
-till it reaches `UIWindow`'s root view controller.
-* `currentLevel` - start to search in topmost presented view controller and its child view controllers only
-* `topMost` - Just test if the topmost presented view controller is the one that router is looking for.

 #### 3. Action